CEOKABI/Hi-UTeM/README.md

 In this tutorial we deploy the chatbot I created by getting the ideas from [this](https://github.com/python-engineer/pytorch-chatbot) tutorial with Flask and JavaScript.
 Then i implement the idea by inducing the UTeM based environment queries into the system.
 In this README i will guide you all on how to create a simple chatbot.

+Thank you to Patrick Loeber for the inspiration for me to take up and venture more on this Hi-UTeM project.

 This gives 2 deployment options:
 - Deploy within Flask app with jinja2 template
 - Serve only the Flask prediction API.
 The used html and javascript files can be included in any Frontend application (with only a slight modification) and can run completely separate from the Flask App then.